 Place the sliced eggplant in a large bowl with the water and salt and let sit for 15 to 20 minutes.

-Remove the eggplant from the water, place in a colander set over a bowl, and allow to drain for 5 minutes, then pat dry.
+Remove the eggplant from the water, place in a colander set over a bowl, and allow to drain for 5 minutes.
+Use clean paper towels to pat dry any excess moisture.

 To make the marinara, heat 1 tablespoon of olive oil in a 2½-quart saucepan over medium heat.

-Add the tomatoes, onion, and garlic and sauté for 4 to 5 minutes, until the onion is translucent.
-Add the stock and basil and simmer for 15 minutes.
+Add the tomatoes, onion and garlic to the saucepan and sauté for 4 to 5 minutes, until the onion is translucent.

 Lightly dredge both sides of the eggplant slices in the almond flour mixture.

 Remove the marinara from the heat.
-If desired, blend the marinara with an immersion blender for a smoother sauce, or leave it chunky.
+If desired, blend the marinara with an immersion blender for a smoother sauce.

-To serve, spoon some of the sauce onto a plate and top with 4 or 5 eggplant slices, then drizzle with extra-virgin olive oil.
+To serve, spoon the desired amount of marinara onto a plate and top with 4 or 5 eggplant slices.
+Drizzle the eggplant with extra-virgin olive oil and garnish with additional Parmesan, chopped tomatoes or marinara before serving.

 Store the keto eggplant Parmesan and marinara in separate airtight containers in the refrigerator for up to 5 days.